mprat/practicepython/_posts/2017-02-06-34-birthday-json.md

 }
 {% endhighlight %}

-Then, to save your dictionary to disk you need to open a file and use the `json.dump()` method:
+Then, to save your dictionary to disk you need to open a file and use the `json.dump()` method.
+Remember to use the `w` flag when opening a file for writing:

 {% highlight python %}
 with open("info.json", "w") as f: